ChloeCodesThings/FakeCallWorkshop/README.md

 **Try doing this once!** Add the URL with *&name=your-name-here* added to it, and test out that the function works in your browser.

 ### Let’s Create a Fake Boyfriend (or aunt, or cousin, or coworker- whatever!) with Twilio
 In a new tab, head over to [Twilio.com](https://www.twilio.com/) and sign up for an account if you don't have one already.
-Add a trail phone number to your account that has calling and SMS capabilitites (if you'd like to not work in trial mode- you can use code **CHLOE20** to upgrade your account at any point).
+Add a trial phone number to your account that has calling and SMS capabilitites (if you'd like to not work in trial mode- you can use code **CHLOE20** to upgrade your account at any point).

-Once you have a trail number, head back to the dashbaord.
+Once you have a trial number, head back to the dashbaord.
 You'll see a **ACCOUNT SID** and **AUTH TOKEN** for your project. 🚨 Do not share/screenshot/commit these numbers 🚨 Think of them as your username and password for our Twilio number- we will securely store these in Azure shortly.

 ### Add Sample Code to our Function